tohagan/firebase-env/README.md

 It will also set `$FIREBASE_TOKEN` for use in CI/CD scripts.

-5. Remove credentials and project specific values from your code.
+#### 6. Remove credentials and project specific values from your code.

-So now your Cloud Functions code should not need to contain any references to credentials or project specific values.
+Now your Cloud Functions code and CI scripts need not contain any references to credentials or project specific values.

 ```
 import * as admin from 'firebase-admin';